An Atlanta Bankruptcy Attorney You Can Rely On.

 How to Get Started with Atlanta Bankruptcy Attorney Shannon D. McDuffie

-Call or text me at 404 421-3706 or send me an email to arrange a meeting with me.
+Call or text me or send me an email to arrange a meeting with me.
 We may be able to have a brief phone consultation where I will gather basic facts about your situation, help you understand the process of filing bankruptcy, and discuss how you might benefit from filing.